rikoarik/BooksFinder/README.md

 If you prefer not to download the Poppins fonts, you can modify `app/src/main/java/com/app/bookfinder/ui/theme/Type.kt` to use the system default font by replacing `Poppins` with `FontFamily.Default`.

-## 🌐 Localization

-The app supports multiple languages with easy switching:

-- **English** (default) - Primary language
-- **Indonesian** (Bahasa Indonesia) - Localized content

-Users can switch languages through the Settings screen, and all text will be automatically updated throughout the app.

 ## 🎨 Theme System

 The app features a sophisticated theme system with Material 3: